staking-foundation/diva-dao/Community-Guidelines.md

 Upon successful confirmation that the corresponding threshold and quorums have been met, an on-chain transaction is required to set the approved DAO Resolution in queue for its execution, starting a Cooldown Period through this transaction.

-Initially the Cooldown period is being set as 6 days for DCPs and DIPs while DUPs have a cool down period of 10 days.
+Cooldown period is currently set as 9 days for DCPs and DIPs, while DUPs have a cool down period of 14 days.
+This cooldown alows malicious proposals to be cancelled by submitting a cancellation proposal.

 During the Cooldown period an approved DAO Resolution still can be disputed and cancelled (see more below)